sfuhrm/openssl4j/README.md

 * GNU GCC,
 * OpenSSL development headers

-To build the C library, execute:
+To build the C library and install it to the right place in `openssl4j/src/main/resources/objects`, execute:

     $ make

-to put the build C library to the place for inclusion in the target JAR, execute:

-    $ make install

 To build the Java package, execute:

     $ mvn clean package